bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 Plug 'junegunn/fzf.vim'
 ```

-Then run `:PlugInstall` to install the fzf command-line tool and associated Vim
+Then run `:PlugInstall` to install both the fzf command-line tool and
-plugin.
+associated Vim plugin.

 You may wonder, if one has already installed the fzf command-line tool why
 bother with installing it again via a Vim plugin?
 Basically to maintain runtime
-synchronization between Vim plugin and command-line tool.
+synchronization between the Vim plugin and command-line tool.

 If using a different plugin manager please adjust the above statements
 appropriately.